syntetizado/Atrinium-test/README.md

-# Atrinium-test
+# Atrinium-test v2

 notes:
-- User role can be changed clicking on role (test purpose, dont mind as security issue)
-- This project was made in 3 days
 - I used CLI server for this build
+- The database has changed, please import this new one

 Steps to install app:

 	- Install Symfony:
 		$ composer create-project symfony/website-skeleton atrinium